-Q: I'm traveling abroad to France, Germany, Italy, and Switzerland.
-Which credit cards have no international fees?

-### Draft

 Q: I'm traveling abroad to France, Germany, Italy and Switzerland.
 Which credit cards have no international fees?

-A: Credit card issuers have turned foreign exchange fees into a battleground over affluent customers, so it's a good time to start shopping for airline credit cards and other feature accounts that let you travel fee-free.
-Some of our favorite offers include:
+A: Credit card issuers have turned foreign exchange fees into a battleground over affluent customers, so it's a good time to start shopping for airline credit cards and other feature accounts that let you travel without foreign transaction fees.
+A couple of our favorite offers include:

 - British Airways Visa Signature Card.
 Even though the U.K.'s not on your travel list, you might end up on one of BA's planes, or on a codeshare flight operated by one of their partners.
 Chase's new airline credit card with British Airways eliminates foreign transaction fees when you use your card on purchases made outside the United States and can help you earn miles for your next trip.